michaelschiltz/materialmarkets/japanese_financial_history_timetable.md

    </td>
    <td>
    </td>
-   <td>January 1930: <em>kin kaikin</em> 金解禁, or the lifting of the policy to  forbid the shipment of gold; Japan returns to the gold standard at the prewar parity of approx. $1 = 2 yen; a depression ensues
+   <td>January 1930: <em>kin kaikin</em> 金解禁, or the 'policy of lifting the ban on the export of gold'; Japan returns to the gold standard at the prewar parity of approx. $1 = 2 yen; strong deflation and a depression ensues.
 <p>
-December 1931: Finance Minister Takahashi Korekiyo, ‘Japan’s Keynes’, abandons the gold standard once more, and introduces a major fiscal stimulus program through the direct underwriting of public bonds by the Bank of Japan
+December 1931: Finance Minister Takahashi Korekiyo, 'Japan's Keynes', abandons the gold standard once more, and introduces a major fiscal stimulus program through the direct underwriting of public bonds by the Bank of Japan.
 <p>
-1932: both the Bank of Chosen and the Yokohama Specie Bank independently roll out competing plans for the monetary reform of Manchuria; Tokyo proceeds with plans for the construction of a yen-bloc for the Asian region
+1932: both the Bank of Chosen and the Yokohama Specie Bank independently roll out competing plans for the monetary reform of Manchuria; Tokyo proceeds with plans for the construction of a yen-bloc for the Asian region.
    </td>
-   <td>1927: in the Shōwa Financial Crisis 昭和金融恐慌 the Bank of Taiwan faces heavy losses because of lending to the merchant house (and second tier <em>zaibatsu</em>) Suzuki Shōten 鈴木商店 and has to be restructured; 37 banks go bankrupt; attempts by Prime Minister Wakatsuki Reijirō 若槻禮次郎 to save banks fail
+   <td>1927: in the Shōwa Financial Crisis 昭和金融恐慌 the Bank of Taiwan faces heavy losses because of lending to the merchant house (and second tier <em>zaibatsu</em>) Suzuki Shōten 鈴木商店 and has to be restructured; 37 banks go bankrupt; attempts by Prime Minister Wakatsuki Reijirō 若槻禮次郎 to save banks fail.
 <p>
-1942: Tokyo proposes the establishment of a ‘Greater East-Asian Financial Sphere’, in which the Asian countries’ currencies are levered upon the Japanese yen
+1942: Tokyo proposes the establishment of a 'Greater East-Asian Financial Sphere', in which the Asian countries' currencies are levered upon the Japanese yen.
 <p>

 <p>
-1945: demise of the Greater East-Asian Financial Sphere 大東亜金融圏
+1945: the demise of the Greater East-Asian Financial Sphere 大東亜金融圏.
    </td>
-   <td>1923: Great Kantō Earthquake; government intervenes through the Bank of Japan by issuing discounted ‘earthquake bonds’  to overextended banks
+   <td>1923: Great Kantō Earthquake; government intervenes through the Bank of Japan by issuing discounted 'earthquake bonds'  to overextended banks.
 <p>
-October 24 1929: ‘Black Thursday’, i.e. the day of the largest sell-off of shares in U.S. history; in its aftermath, the Great Depression enfolds
+October 24, 1929: 'Black Thursday', i.e. the day of the largest sell-off of shares in U.S. history; in its aftermath, the Great Depression enfolds.
 <p>
-September 1931: Great-Britain abandons the gold standard, first temporarily, then permanently
+September 1931: Great Britain abandons the gold standard, first temporarily, then permanently.
    </td>
   </tr>
 </table>

+Sources:

+1. 日本銀行金融研究所貨幣博物館.
+2017. 日本銀行金融研究所貨幣博物館 = Currency Museum: Guide to the Exhibits. 日本銀行金融研究所貨幣博物館. https://cir.nii.ac.jp/crid/1130282273269763712.
+2.
+3.